destiny-evidence/destiny-repository/README.md

 uv run pytest tests/e2e
 ```

-Add the `--build` flag to rebuild the application image if required.
-This isn't generally necessary as the code is mounted but is useful when things like Dockerfiles or uv dependencies change.
+When first running, add the `--build` flag to build the application image.
+This can also be used to rebuild the image - not generally necessary as the code is mounted but is useful when things like Dockerfiles or uv dependencies change.